jlevy/og-equity-compensation/README.md

 tried to learn about stock and stock options, RSUs, and other types of [**equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp).

+🚧 Groundwork:
-🚧 Significance (#s of ppl dealing with these questions, examples of real-world results (happy and horror) of taking equity comp, eg., why should we learn more, why should we care?)
+Significance (#s of ppl dealing with these questions, examples of real-world results (happy and horror) of taking equity comp, eg., why should we learn more, why should we care?)

+🚧 Groundwork:
-🚧 Some history of the rise of equity compensation in the US and how it links to focus on shareholder value.
+Some history of the rise of equity compensation in the US and how it links to focus on shareholder value.
 Any links about positive/negative/controversial aspects of this broad economic trend?